 Camilla is also a virgin, suggesting a single-minded, almost priestly devotion to her bow and arrow.
 At the same time, she has fun on the battlefield, joking about her femininity as she slaughters men.
 Virgil didn't completely invent her—she's preceded by the Greek legends of the Amazons, female warriors who also fought at Troy.

-Arruns, another soldier, begins his attack on Camilla.
+Chloreus, a Trojan soldier, begins his attack on Camilla.
 He is dressed in particularly gorgeous, highly colored armor.
 Camilla pursues him, wanting his armor for herself, "afire with a woman's lust for loot and plunder," and lets her guard down.
-Arruns, preparing to kill her, prays to Apollo that if he can kill her he'll stop fighting and return home.
+Arruns, a Trojan ally, prepares to kill Camilla.
+He prays to Apollo that if he can kill her he'll stop fighting and return home.
 Apollo grants half the prayer, and Arruns spears Camilla.

 As Camilla dies, she tells her friend Acca that Turnus must come to take her place.
 Opis follows through on Diana's wishes, locates the fleeing Arruns, and kills him with one shot from her bow.